ChloeCodesThings/FakeCallWorkshop/README.md

 It will take about a minute to deploy and then you’ll have a fresh new Azure Function waiting to be called.

 The default code is a simple hello world app.
-If you paste the function URL into your browser’s address bar.
-Add the query string value &name= to the end of this URL and press the Enter key on your keyboard to execute the request.
+If you paste the function URL (located above your function under the link **</> Get function URL**) into your browser’s address bar with the query string value &name= to the end of this URL and press the Enter key on your keyboard, you should be able to execute the request.
 You should see the response returned by the function displayed in the browser.

 **Try doing this once!** Add the URL with *&name=your-name-here* added to it, and test out that the function works in your browser.